jlaurens/texworks/CMake/README.md

 - New in version 3.23: Properties.
 The INITIALIZE_FROM_VARIABLE option specifies a variable from which the property should be initialized.
 The BRIEF_DOCS and FULL_DOCS options are optional.
 - New in version 3.25: The block() and endblock() commands were added to manage specific scopes (policy or variable) for a contained block of commands.
 - New in version 3.25: See the cmake_language() command for a way to query the current message logging level.
+- New in version 3.25: The return() command gained a PROPAGATE option to propagate variables to the scope to which control returns.
+See policy CMP0140.

 ## About TeXworks folder /CMake